 Download Map (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Fontana Reservoir since the 2009 Mountain RLMP was completed.

 TVA land around Fontana Reservoir has been allocated for certain land uses as summarized in the table below.